openAccess/CDX-Writer/README.md

                                 containing screenshots
     --exclude-list=EXCLUDE_LIST File containing url prefixes to exclude --stats-file=STATS_FILE     Output json file containing statistics
+    --disable-text-features     By default, we extract text based features like language codes and simhash.
+                                Use this flag to disable this behavior in certain cases (e.g. if it's taking too long to extract)

 Output is written to stdout.
 The first line of output is the CDX header.